top of page

 The Marcelo Cavazos Center for Visual and Performing Arts opened in 2020 and continues to stand in the top 1% of spaces for artistic growth and expression for students.
 Its facilities rival professional venues, yet its mission is education-first.

-The Instrument Repair Program is now in its 10th year, widely covered by outlets like NBC, Dallas Innovates, the Fort Worth Star-Telegram, and NPR Marketplace.
-It exists only because it was embedded in the Center from the very beginning — a deliberate decision to pair performance with practical career readiness.
+The Instrument Repair Program is now in its 11th year, covered by NBC, Dallas Innovates, the Fort Worth Star-Telegram, and NPR Marketplace.
+It exists only because it was embedded in the Center from the beginning—a deliberate decision to pair performance with practical career readiness.

 The Lesson for Other Districts